V-Rajasekar/cloud/Personal Finance/Basics of Stock Picking.md

 ## How to  value a stock ?
 > What is the company doing?
-> Check the companies annual report
+> Check the companies annual report to see their business vertical.
 >EV/EBITDA valudation method.
 >
 ## Reference